aleixsuau/ngx-medium-widget/README.md

 ## API REFERENCE for ngx-medium-widget:

-1 - Import the module.
+1 - Import the module:

   ```
   import { MediumWidgetModule } from 'ngx-medium-widget';